vercruyssetim/dependency-inversion/src/main/java/be/cegeka/ventouris/dependencyinversion/backery/README.md

     * Note!
 Ignore the classes in the extras package for now

 ## Application configuration
-* Remove the comments from the BackeryMain class
+* Remove the comments from the BakeryMain class
     * What kind of problem do you get?
     * Any idea how to solve this without using Spring (or any other kind of 3th-party framework)?

 ## Other configurations
-You want to sell your application to other kinds backeries: a fancy backery that sells fancy bread and a wholesale backery that gets its bread from a factory
+You want to sell your application to other kinds backeries: a fancy bakery that sells fancy bread and a wholesale bakery that gets its bread from a factory

 * The necessary classes are already implemented in the extras package.
     * Change the classes in extras so they fit in the rest of the application
     * Adapt the main class so that
-        * when you provide 'fancy' as startup argument you get a fancy backery application
+        * when you provide 'fancy' as startup argument you get a fancy bakery application
-        * when you provide 'wholesale' as startup argument you get a wholesale backery application
+        * when you provide 'wholesale' as startup argument you get a wholesale bakery application
         * when you provide 'normal' as startup argument you get the plain old application from the first exercise